-This distance can be set between 4 m (13.1 ft) and 10 m (32.8 ft), and can be considered in applies outside of the drone's braking distance (you do not need to consider the braking distance when defining it).
+This distance can be set between 4 m (13.1 ft) and 10 m (32.8 ft), and applies outside of the drone's braking distance (you do not need to consider the braking distance when defining it).
 The drone consistently preserves the set distance from obstacles, actively pulling back when necessary.